YoeYang/SayNext/README.md

 ```

 ## 🤝 Acknowledgement
-This work is supported by .
+This work is supported by **The University of Oulu & The Research Council of Finland, PROFI7 352788**.
 Thanks to [InternVL](https://github.com/OpenGVLab/InternVL), [Exp-BLIP](https://github.com/Yujianyuan/Exp-BLIP).
 Our codes are based on these works.